karyeet/heroku-lavalink/README.md

 # heroku-lavalink
 Easily deploy a lavalink server on heroku.
 This is a very elementary and barebones approach, but reliable nonetheless.
+For automatic download, switch to the auto branch.

 1. Download files (Clone or download->Download ZIP) & latest lavalink jar from https://github.com/Frederikam/Lavalink/releases
 2. Extract files info an empty directory and move the Lavalink.jar you just downloaded into the same directory.